Custom Hanging Scroll: How to Order Your Own Kakejiku

 Introduction

-A kakejiku, or hanging scroll, is a traditional Japanese interior decoration in which calligraphy or paintings are mounted on fabric or paper.
-It is typically displayed in a tokonoma (alcove) and replaced according to the seasons, events, or the arrival of guests, creating a sophisticated and harmonious atmosphere within the room.
+A kakejiku (hanging scroll) is a traditional Japanese interior decoration consisting of calligraphy or paintings mounted on fabric or paper.
+Primarily hung in the tokonoma (alcove), they are changed according to seasons, events, and guests to create atmosphere in the room.

 AdobeStock_459804148

-The origins of the kakejiku date back to the Asuka period, introduced to Japan along with Buddhism as religious art in the form of butga (Buddhist paintings).
-During the Kamakura period, with the rise of ink painting and the development of the tea ceremony, kakejiku became widely appreciated as works of art.
-A kakejiku comprises various parts, including the upper section (ten), the lower section (chi), and the central artwork (honshi), each carrying symbolic meaning.
+Its origins date back to the Asuka period, when it was introduced to Japan as Buddhist paintings along with the transmission of Buddhism.
+From the Kamakura period onward, with the popularity of ink wash painting and the development of the tea ceremony, hanging scrolls as artworks became widely popular.
+Hanging scrolls have named parts including “ten” (heaven) at the top, “chi” (earth) at the bottom, and “honshi” (main paper) in the center, each carrying symbolic meaning

 名称未設定のテ?サ?イン (8)

-A kakejiku is a traditional decorative item used to display calligraphy or paintings by mounting them on fabric or paper.
-Its structure consists of the following components:
+A hanging scroll is a traditional Japanese decorative item made by mounting calligraphy or paintings on fabric or paper for viewing.
+The structure of a hanging scroll is primarily composed of the following parts.

 名称未設定のテ?サ?イン (3)

-The honshi is the central part of the kakejiku, where the calligraphy or painting is featured.
-This section is the focal point of the scroll, often showcasing Japanese poems, haiku, or wise sayings written in ink.
-High-quality Japanese paper (washi) or silk is commonly used for the honshi, ensuring the artwork’s longevity and enhancing its aesthetic appeal.
+The honshi is the central part of the hanging scroll, referring to the paper or silk portion where calligraphy or paintings are rendered.
+This is the main element of the scroll, and in the case of calligraphy, it contains Chinese poems, haiku, maxims, and other works written in ink.
+High-quality washi (Japanese paper) or silk is often used as the material for the honshi, which helps preserve the longevity and beauty of the work.

 弁天堂 (45)-Jan-12-2025-11-35-32-0386-AM

-The futai are narrow strips of fabric that hang down from the upper part of the kakejiku.
-Originally used to protect the honshi from wind, they now serve primarily as decorative elements.
-The choice of colors and patterns for the futai adds a sense of movement and accent to the overall design of the scroll.
+Futai are the narrow strips of cloth that hang down from the top of the hanging scroll.
+Originally used to protect the honshi from wind, they now play an important decorative role.
+The selection of colors and patterns for the futai is important as they add movement and accent to the scroll design.

 弁天堂 (46)-Jan-12-2025-11-35-31-8503-AM

-1. Design and Preparation of the Honshi (Main Artwork)
+1. Design and Preparation of the Main Paper

 DALL?E 2025-01-12 15.55.18 - A photorealistic image of a traditional Japanese workshop showing the preparation of the design and honshi (main paper) for a kakejiku scroll.
 The sce